-You will need to provide your insurance company with medical records from only the doctors treating you for your disability.
-Providing medical records that are not related to your disability is irrelevant and could actually hurt your claim.
-The exact information that you need from your doctor will be based on the medical condition(s) that prevent you from working.
+When applying for benefits, you must provide evidence to prove that you qualify for long-term disability benefits.
+You must provide your insurance company with medical records from only the doctors treating you for your disability.
+Providing medical records that are not related to your disability is irrelevant and could hurt your claim.
+The exact information you need from your doctor will be based on the medical condition(s) preventing you from working.

-Before you file for long term disability, it’s important to ask for a copy of your long term disability policy.
-Your LTD policy will have details regarding what disabilities are covered and how long they will provide coverage.
-For example, most long term disability policies will only cover a mental illness disability for up to 24 months.
-The insurance company may also require you to provide a statement from your doctors that confirm you are not abusing drugs or alcohol.
+The insurance company may also require you to provide a statement from your doctor confirming that you are not abusing drugs or alcohol.
 Disabilities like cirrhosis of the liver have been associated with alcohol abuse.
 Some LTD policies will deny the claim if they suspect substance abuse.

 Examples of Common Claims